rwhetten/DeepSeqAnalysis/docs/source/intro-linux.rst

 Background information about Linux:
 -----------------------------------

-+ A reminiscence called `The Strange Birth and Long Life of Unix <http://faculty.salina.k-state.edu/tim/unix_sg/_downloads/The_Strange_Birth_and_Long_Life_of_Unix_IEEE_Spectrum.pdf>`_ by Warren Toomey in 2011 commemorated the 40th anniversary of the beginning of Unix (and therefore, Linux) development.
++ A reminiscence called `The Strange Birth and Long Life of Unix <http://faculty.salina.k-state.edu/tim/unix_sg/_downloads/The_Strange_Birth_and_Long_Life_of_Unix_IEEE_Spectrum.pdf>`_ by Warren Toomey in 2011 commemorated the 40th anniversary of the beginning of Unix development.

 \

 + The `Software Carpentry <https://software-carpentry.org/lessons/>`_ website has a series of tutorials with introductions to many aspects of Linux computing.
-The lessons entitled The Unix Shell and Programming with R are particularly relevant to this course, because we use the shell a lot throughout the course, and R is important in the section on transcriptome analysis.
+The lessons entitled The Unix Shell and Programming with R are particularly relevant to this course, because we use the shell throughout the course, and R is important in the section on transcriptome analysis.

 \

-+ Analysis of Next-Generation Sequencing Data workshops (ANGUS) have been taught at Michigan State in the past, and in 2017 moved to UC-Davis.
-Course materials are available online.
-The class uses cloud computing instances that are configured differently, so the exercises won't necessarily work exactly the same on the VCL machine image we are using, but the course materials do contain useful information about bioinformatics applications and tools.
++ The Harvard Chan Bioinformatics Core offers teaching materials suitable for instructor-led or self-guided learning. `Introduction to the command line <https://github.com/hbctraining/Intro-to-shell-flipped>`_ is the first in a series; other modules cover the R statistical environment,  RNA-seq analysis, and ChIP-seq analysis.

+\

++ Data Carpentry has a module `Introduction to the Command Line for Genomics <https://datacarpentry.org/shell-genomics/>`_ that includes exercises.
+The course is intended to use an Amazon Machine Image cloud-computing environment, but the VCL image available at NC State should be a workable alternative.

 \